 10:00am - First snack with fruit and cheese or hummus and cut up veggies

 4:00pm - Second snack with a pouch of fruit and veggie puree, crackers and peanut butter or yogurt.

 This does vary and sometimes she doesn't need her snacks because she just isn't hungry.
 Sometime she is starving after her snack and I try very hard to not give in and let her have a snack.
 She just has to wait until the next meal time.
 The French parents in the book do not give their children the morning snack but I decided that for now, she did need a little something before her lunch.

 After a few days of transitioning out of the grazing method of eating, you know what happened?
 She stopped throwing her food at us and starting eating it.
 All of it.
 She is actually hungry when she sits down to a meal now and she doesn't want to waste any of her delicious food.

-2 organic Leeks, white and light green parts only
+2 leeks, white and light green parts only, roughly chopped

 1. Fill a medium saucepan with 2 inches of water and bring to a boil over medium heat.
 Place the potatoes into a steamer basket, cover and cook for 7 minutes.